On this page...

 Back to topGeneral Information

 Charter school laws were established in 2002 under Iowa Code 256F.
-On July 1, 2021, Iowa Code 256E as well as House File 813 and 847, and Senate File 2368 were signed into law.
+On July 1, 2021, Iowa Code 256E, as well as House File 813 and 847, and Senate File 2368, were signed into law.
 Any entity that seeks charter school authorization in the state of Iowa must follow all codes and regulations under Iowa Code 256E.
-Note that charter schools established prior to July 1, 2021 are subject to requirements under Iowa Code 256F; no other charter schools may be established under this law.
+Note that charter schools established prior to July 1, 2021, are subject to requirements under Iowa Code 256F; no other charter schools may be established under this law.

 Back to topParent Support

-Parents have a variety of educational choice options for their children to obtain a high quality education in Iowa.
+Parents have a variety of educational choice options for their children to obtain a high-quality education in Iowa.
 Attending a charter school is one option.
 Parents may enroll students based on the charter school's identified enrollment procedures, including any applicable deadlines.
 Note that Open Enrollment procedures and guidance do not apply to the charter school enrollment process.
-See Authorized Charter Schools for a current list of charter schools.
+See Authorized Charter Schools below for a current list of charter schools.

 Back to topAuthorized Charter Schools

-Authorized Charter Schools List
+Authorized Charter Schools List (136.49 KB) .pdf

 Back to topApplication